Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/Optimizations.md

 2. Creating the inventory screen widget.
 3. Binding the containers with the widgets inside of the inventory screen.
 4. Adding the inventory screen widget to the viewport.
 - The function `GetDynamicMaterial` is surprisingly expensive the first time it is called and can cause a noticable spike.
-If possible, you should try to trigger this function during your loading screen or staggering these function calls
+This is used by the item widgets.
+If possible, you should try to trigger this function during your loading screen or staggering these function calls, for example creating the inventory screen during the loading screen.

 Doing all of these at the same time will in some scenarios create a spike that is noticable to players.
 But separating them will make it (hopefully) invisible to players.